gopher-fleece/gleece-docs/src/pages/gleece-article.md

 title: Building a Services API Ecosystem
 ---

+### This article is written by [Haim Kastner](https://github.com/haimkastner) & [Yuval Pomerchik](https://github.com/yuval-po),
+### Team & Technology leaders at Check Point Software Technologies and creators/maintainers of [Gleece](https://github.com/gopher-fleece/gleece).
+### All opinions expressed are their own.

 # The Ecosystem of the API

 Building an API is not just about adding endpoints that receive calls and execute logic.
 That's only the beginning.
 In a real-world server environment, there's much more to consider.

 When building an API, you need to account for multiple aspects in your design: API consumers (both internal and external services), frontend applications, authentication mechanisms to verify request origins, permission checking with RBAC implementation, and input validation - and these are just the basics.
 Additional considerations include auditing, error handling, and many other critical components.

+# The Ecosystem of an API — Alt Ver
+RESTful APIs are deceptively simple creatures — just an exchange of agreed-upon messages between client and server.

+In reality, they're often a sore point for many applications, presenting interesting challenges both architectural and practical.

+Designing an API means accounting for a myriad of scenarios and topics like multiple consumers across different domains, authentication and authorization with role-based access control, input validation, error handling, rate-limiting and much more.

+As our offerings grow and mature, so too must our processes.

+Below, we explore our perspective on APIs as holistic ecosystems — how they should be developed, deployed, maintained, and consumed.

 ## The Two Main Sections